bermylle/bermyllerazonblog/content/posts/linked-list/index.md

 {{< /highlight >}}

 ### How do we reverse a Linked List?
-This is how to reverse a linked list iteratively.

 {{< highlight java >}}public class ReverseLinkedList(Node head)
 	Node curr = head;
 	Node prev = null;